 Research Governance Framework

 The National Safety and Quality Health Service (NSQHS) Standards introduced the second edition in October 2017.
 The new edition strengthens clinical governance and focus on communication and comprehensive care, therefore it is an excellent time to introduce research governance that support new quality directions.
-The AONSW Research Management Framework reflects the second ACSQHC Framework principle to ‘ensure the best available information to support programs and develop new policies and programs that will drive improvement the safety and quality of healthcare’.
-AONSW is committed to consumer participation in research activities, along with communication of research findings to the community.
-Successful grant recipients will be asked to give a presentation of research to AONSW consumers and stakeholders.
-Selection criteria for applications currently focus on AONSW strategic objectives and the international domains for safety and quality.
+The ANSW Research Management Framework reflects the second ACSQHC Framework principle to ‘ensure the best available information to support programs and develop new policies and programs that will drive improvement the safety and quality of healthcare’.
+ANSW is committed to consumer participation in research activities, along with communication of research findings to the community.
+Successful grant recipients will be asked to give a presentation of research to ANSW consumers and stakeholders.
+Selection criteria for applications currently focus on ANSW strategic objectives and the international domains for safety and quality.